 TMS is almost always an entirely outpatient experience and does not affect the patient’s ability to engage in regular activities.
 In the initial visit, the patient comes into a doctor office and sits in a comfortable chair.
 The physician holds or places the TMS coil against the scalp and apply pulses (which patients often describe as feeling like small taps) to the scalp in various places to identify proper location and intensity.

 The patient will then return most weekdays for 2-5 weeks for magnetic pulse treatments with a technician.
-Most sessions last approximately 40 minutes, and patients are able to resume normal activities immediately (although it is recommended that individuals have someone drive them home from their first visit to see how they adjust).
+Patients are able to resume normal activities immediately (although it is recommended that individuals have someone drive them home from their first visit to see how they adjust).

 Transcranial magnetic stimulation side effects are minimal and the treatment is usually very well tolerated.
 There are common, mild side effects, often an achiness in the scalp or face that usually resolves quickly.